Pet Sitting FAQs

 A. We feel that providing services in the client’s home creates less stress on your pets, and allows them to continue spending time in their own familiar surroundings.
 Therefore, we do not provide pet boarding services.

 Q. Will we have the same sitter each time?

-A. You and your pet will be assigned one primary pet sitter, whom you will meet during our Meet and Greet consultation.
-Having said that, there may be times when your primary sitter is unavailable.
-During these times, another pet sitter will be cross-trained and given all the information about your pets and home in order to provide the same love and care you will have grown to love from Wiggles n Wags.
+A. You and your pet will be assigned one primary pet sitter, and an additional back-up pet sitter that will also be fully cross-trained for times when your primary sitter is unavailable.
+All sitters are trained by Penny and Nicole, and will provide the same love and care you have grown to love from Wiggles n Wags.

 Q. What if I have an emergency and need pet care service on short notice?

 A. Under normal conditions, we request that you schedule service as far in advance as possible.
 However, should you an emergency arise, please call us and we will do our best to accommodate your needs.